Chapter 375, TAXATION

 § 375-42.
 Notice to mortgagee or lienor.
 [Added 1-19-1988 by Ord.
 No. 5-88]

-A. Any owner of real property in the City of Binghamton, any mortgagee thereof, or any person having a lien or claim thereon or interest therein shall file with the Treasurer an "in rem" card stating his or her name, post office address, a description of the premises by reference to the Tax Map number, and the date the card was filed.
+- Any owner of real property in the City of Binghamton, any mortgagee thereof, or any person having a lien or claim thereon or interest therein shall file with the City Treasurer an "in rem" card stating his or her name, post office address, a description of the premises by reference to the Tax Map number, and the date the card was filed.

-B. The Treasurer shall maintain a file of the "in rem" cards and shall mail a notice of foreclosure and any other process required by Article 11, Title 3 of the Real Property Tax Law to all persons who shall have filed "in rem" cards whenever the parcels as to which such cards were filed are included in a list of delinquent taxes filed pursuant to Article 11, Title 3 of the Real Property Tax Law.
+- The City Treasurer shall maintain a file of the "in rem" cards and shall mail a notice of foreclosure and any other process required by Article 11, Title 3 of the Real Property Tax Law to all persons who shall have filed "in rem" cards whenever the parcels as to which such cards were filed are included in a list of delinquent taxes filed pursuant to Article 11, Title 3 of the Real Property Tax Law.

 § 375-43.
 Sale of personal property located in City-owned in rem properties.
 [Added 1-21-1997 by Ord.
 No. 97-3]